FuscoLab/phage_coinfection/README.md

 # Preventing co-infection: a viral strategy with short-term benefits and long-term drawbacks
 Codes for "Preventing co-infection: a viral strategy with short-term benefits and long-term drawbacks" by Michael Hunter and Diana Fusco

 - [bioXiv preprint](https://www.biorxiv.org)

+Impotant Note: The code in this repository is currently not well commented (if at all).

 ## Sections:

 - [Abstract](#abstract)